scenerystack/community/docs/learn/examples/demo-simulation.md

 !!! warning "Under Construction"
-    This section and others in Getting Started with SceneryStack are under heavy revisement and will be updated by the end of 2024.
+    This section and others in Getting Started with SceneryStack are under heavy revisement and will be updated in January 2025.

 TODO: remove the PhET-specific bits
 TODO: screenshots